-The assembly of your Coral Sea Dauntless is now complete.
+The assembly of your SBD-1 is now complete.

-Accurate Miniatures, Inc. would like to thank the following organizations and individuals for their generous help in the preparation of this kit:
+Accurate Miniatures, Inc. would like to thank the following individuals and organizations for their generous help in the preparation of this kit:

 Dale Caldwell

 Clark Macomber

 Larry Fuller

 US Naval Museum and Hill Goodspeed

 US Navy History Office and Steve Hill

 Jim Sawruk

 John Elliot

 Thomas E. Doll

 Bob Willis and the staff/Kalamazoo Air Museum

-Lawrence D. Webster.
-Aero Historian
+Lawrence D. Webster, Aero Historian